dubyte/dir2opds/README.md

         Hide files that starts with dot.
   -host string
-        The server will listen in this host. (default "0.0.0.0") -port string
+        The server will listen in this host. (default "0.0.0.0") -no-cache
+        adds reponse headers to avoid client from caching.
+  -port string
         The server will listen in this port. (default "8080")
 ```